senanu/b40/docs/labs/protein_lab.md

 We will use R to graph your results.
 You'll be given instructions on how to do this separately.

 ## Writing your lab report
 Your lab report must be a typed document that is in the form of a scientific paper.
-You must include at least 2 citations of scientific papers (in addition to the Ye et al. paper). **This will require some time** – you may need to look through several before you find a relevant one.
+You must include at least 2 citations of scientific papers (in addition to the [Ye et al. paper]({{site.url}}/b40/assets/labs/Ye_etal_Heating_Proteins.pdf)) linked above). **This will require some time** – you may need to look through several before you find a relevant one.
 You may find it useful to read the introduction of one paper, and look up a paper that is cited by that paper that seems relevant to your study.

-Please follow the guidelines given in the “Writing lab reports for Bio40” handout.
+There are several links at the top of this document that look at.
+They will help you to write your paper in an appropriate style, and provide a checklist to make sure you have everything needed.

 ### Timeline